-Story of the World by Susan Wise Bauer is a popular series of books for homeschooling elementary world history.
+Story of the World by Susan Wise Bauer is a popular series of books for homeschooling elementary world history for first through fifth grade.
 However, some homeschoolers choose it often because they feel like there's nothing better available.
 But there are some other very good options for world history if you would rather avoid the Bauer series of books.

 Story of the World